Electrically Insulated Cylindrical Roller Bearings

 Besides standard products, does TFL support customized insulated bearings?

-Yes, TFL offers comprehensive customization services.
-We can design and manufacture entirely new electrically insulated bearings based on your special requirements (such as non-standard sizes, unique insulation levels, special cage materials, or internal clearance).
-We also support professional insulation spray modification of your existing or designated qualified bearings.
-This means you can maximize the use of existing bearing inventory or specific brand preferences, and upgrade their functionality with our insulation technology, thereby effectively controlling costs and shortening delivery times.
+- We also support professional insulation spray modification of your existing or designated qualified bearings.
+This allows you to maximize the use of existing bearing inventory or specific brand preferences, and upgrade their functionality with our insulation technology, thereby effectively controlling costs and shortening delivery times.

 What is the coating hardness of TFL electrically insulated cylindrical roller bearings?
 Is it easily damaged in daily use?

-The alumina ceramic coating used in TFL electrically insulated bearings boasts extremely high hardness, with microhardness (HV) typically reaching 700 to 1000 HV, which is significantly higher than ordinary steel.
 This high hardness provides the coating with excellent wear and scratch resistance, enabling it to effectively withstand minor mechanical contact and wear in normal installation and operating environments, thereby ensuring the long-term integrity and reliability of the insulation layer.